PepperstoneVisit Pepperstone74-89% of retail investor accounts lose money when trading CFDs

 How does ASIC intervene in cases of financial abuse?

-If a broker does breach any of the regulations, then ASIC have a wide range of powers to implement a variety of restrictions.
+If a broker does breach any of the regulations, then ASIC has a wide range of powers to implement a variety of restrictions.
 This is usually done through a system of broker fines or a ban.

-How ASIC can help you?
+How ASIC can help you

 If you feel like you have experienced some problem with your broker that breaches ASIC regulations in any way, then you can easily and quickly contact them to pursue a complaint through the ASIC official website.